udacity/create-your-own-adventure/english/apj/quotes/quotes.md

 4) "Man needs his difficulties because they are necessary to enjoy success." -APJ Kalam

+5) "Failure will never overtake me if my determination to succeed is strong enough." -APJ Kalam

-Click [hear](https://www.goodreads.com/quotes/tag/overcoming-fear) to find more quotes.
+Click [here](https://www.goodreads.com/quotes/tag/overcoming-fear) to find more quotes.